OverseerPrimeXF/lostpets/README.md

-Repo for Lost Pets mod, for me can worl on it from all devices.
+Repo for Lost Pets mod, for me can work on it from all devices.